 If you're overweight or have difficulty getting up from the floor, then both sports will be very difficult for you, but skiing will be easier.

 Both sports are fun.
 Skiing is usually more fun in the beginning because it's easier to learn.
 Snowboarding gets very fun over time when you learn to edge control and it all 'clicks' into place.

 The better you get in both sports, the more fun it becomes.
 Over time you realize how much more you have to learn.

-Some people naturally gravitate more towards a particular choice.
-If you’ve always wanted to ski OR snowboard then my advice is PICK that.
+Important Key: Some people naturally gravitate more toward a particular choice.
+If you've always wanted to ski OR snowboard, then my advice is to PICK that.

 If you are going for more than a few days, then try both sports for one day and see which one you feel most comfortable with.

 Whichever you choose, I'd recommend that you take lessons from a professional instructor.
 Friends and family can teach you & provide tips, but a few hours/days of professional tuition will do you wonders and get you off to a flying start.